Gladys Sylvani

-Gladys Sylvani (December 18, 1884 – 1953) was a British actor.
+Gladys Sylvani (18 December 1884 – 1953) was a British actress.
 One of Britain's first film stars, during her career, she was described as "the most popular of all English picture actresses".

+Biography

 She was born Gladys Sylvani Smith in Holloway, London.
 Before her work in films, Sylvani had performed on stage.
 She was part of a group of actors who appeared regularly in silent films by Cecil Hepworth.
 Sylvani retired while at the peak of her career.
 In 1939, she moved to the United States.
 She died in Alexandria, Virginia.